1883 eruption of Krakatoa

+Eruption

 Early phase

-In the years before the 1883 eruption, seismic activity around the Krakatoa volcano was intense, with earthquakes felt as far away as Australia.
-Beginning on 20 May 1883, steam venting began to occur regularly from Perboewatan, the northernmost of the island's three cones.
-Eruptions of ash reached an estimated altitude of 6 km (20,000 ft), and explosions could be heard in Batavia (Jakarta) 160 km away.
+In the years before the 1883 eruption, seismic activity around the Krakatau volcano was intense, with earthquakes felt as far away as the Australian Northern Territory, one of which, in 1880, damaged a lighthouse.
+Strombolian activity began on 20 May 1883, and steam venting began to occur regularly from Perboewatan, the northernmost of the island's three cones.
+Eruptions of ash reached an estimated altitude of 6 km (20,000 ft), and explosions could be heard in Batavia (Jakarta) 160 km away, rattling windows and doors.
+Dust fell 300 mi away.
+An excursion party sent to the island on 26 May reported that the islands were covered with a fine white dust, with explosions coming from Perboewatan every 5 to 10 minutes.
+Although by this time the eruptions were calming down, some of the explosions were still very energetic, hurling pumice opposite the direction of the wind.
+A large crater approximately 900 metres (3,000 feet) in diameter formed, with a cavity from which issued plumes of steam.
+The eruptions soon quietened after the initial violence.

-Eruptions at Krakatoa started again around 16 June, with loud explosions and a thick black cloud covering the islands for five days.
-On 24 June, a prevailing east wind cleared the cloud, and two ash columns could be seen issuing from Krakatoa.
-The seat of the eruption is believed to have been a new vent or vents that formed between Perboewatan and Danan.
+Around 16 June, there were loud explosions and a thick black cloud covered the islands for five days.
+The eruptions started gaining strength again on 19 June.
+On 24 June, a prevailing east wind cleared the cloud, and two ash columns could be seen issuing from Krakatau.
+It was also noticed that the summit cone of Perboewatan was gone, which an extensive report of a few years later attributes it to having been blown away.
+The seat of the eruption is believed to have been a new vent or vents that formed on that day, between Perboewatan and Danan.
 The violence of the ongoing eruptions caused tides in the vicinity to be unusually high, and ships at anchor had to be moored with chains.
 Earthquakes were felt at Anyer, Banten, and ships began to report large pumice masses to the west in the Indian Ocean.
+A third vent, and later many more, appeared.
+The eruptions continued throughout July, and their violence continued to increase until the explosions of 27 August.

-In early August, a Dutch topographical engineer, Captain H. J. G. Ferzenaar, investigated the Krakatoa islands.
+In early August, a Dutch topographical engineer, Captain H. J. G. Ferzenaar, investigated the Krakatau islands.
 He noted three major ash columns (the newer from Danan), which obscured the western part of the island, and steam plumes from at least eleven other vents, mostly between Danan and Rakata.
 When he landed, he noted an ash layer about 50 cm thick and the destruction of all vegetation, leaving only tree stumps.
 He advised against any further landings.